api3dao/oev-docs/docs/reference/oev/starter-guide/index.md

 ```

 if the bid wins the auction, the status will be updated to `WON` and the
-`executableAuctions` field will be populated with the signature that can be used
+`executableAuctions` field will be populated with the encoded transaction that
+can be used to update the data feed.
+This transaction needs to be submitted
+on-chain by the executor.
+The executor is chosen from the winning bids.
+The
-to update the data feed.
-The following is an example of the response:
+following is an example of the response:

 ```json
 {